 Watch our step-by-step videos

-- Graham cracker cookies are a classic ingredient and pair very well with the cheese filling.
+Graham cracker crumbs with melted butter are a classic for cheesecakes, and pair very well with this one.

-- Chocolate crust alternative: use a chocolate cookie crust, like the one we use for the baked cheesecake with berry topping.
+Chocolate crust alternative: Use a chocolate cookie crust, with plain chocolate wafers or cookies, like the one I use for the baked cheesecake with berry topping.

 It doesn't have stabilizers like flour or cornstarch and instead relies on the baking and cooling process to achieve a creamy, perfectly firm and fantastic cheesecake.